alllexander1/DesktopAsAService/README.md

 1. Activate the Windows Remote Desktop feature in the settings.

 **Linux with VNC**
+1. Install and run a VNC server e.g. x11vnc
-1. Open the file ``/etc/pulse/default.pa``
+2. Open the file ``/etc/pulse/default.pa``
-2. Enable TCP connections for PulseAudio:
+3. Enable TCP connections for PulseAudio:
     ```
     load-module module-native-protocol-tcp auth-anonymous=1
     ```
-3. Add virtual microphone:
+4. Add virtual microphone:
     ```
     load-module module-null-sink
     load-module module-null-sink sink_name="virtual_speaker" sink_properties=device.description="virtual_speaker"
     load-module module-remap-source master="virtual_speaker.monitor" source_name="virtual_mic"
     ```
-    Use  port 8080 for the microphone (Will also work with the default port, but better performance when one port for input and one for output audio):
+    Enable port 8080 for TCP microphone connections.
+(It will also work with the default port where the output audio is streamed, but for better performance use one port for input and one for output audio):
     ```
     load-module module-native-protocol-tcp auth-anonymous=1 port=8080
     ```
-4. Create a printer:
+5. Add an IPP printer:
     ```
     sudo lpadmin -p <PRINTER_NAME_LOCAL> -E -v ipp://<Print_Server_IP>:631/printers/<PRINTER_NAME>
     ```
-    Use later the \<PRINTER_NAME> as guest name
+    Use later the \<PRINTER_NAME> as guest name.

 ### Step 3: Usage
 1. Generate a token with the information about the remote desktop.
-For that use either generateToken.js or generateToken.py
+For that use either the generateToken.js or generateToken.py program in the root folder of the project.
 2. Start the application in a browser ``https://<host_ip>:8090``
-3. Put the required data in the form field and click connect. (guest name is the name of the printer)
+3. Put the required data in the form field and click connect. (guest name is the name of the printer for VNC connections)
-4. To connect to a new desktop or reconect always close the connection first since the keyboard input is blocked during the connection.
+4. When starting new connection or reconecting always close the current connection first since the keyboard input is used by Guacamole.